Liberal Arts 41

 (...and other documents.)

-- Use headings to identify sections and subsections of your document (create an outline).
+- Use heading structure to identify sections and subsections of your document (create an outline).
+Select appropriate headings in the tool bar in Word.

 - Heading 1 should only be used once - for the title of your document.

-- Do not use "Here" or "Click here".
+- Instead of URLs, use self-describing hyperlinks that provide descriptive text for hyperlinks.
 (You may include URLs for print versions of the document.)

 Example: For more information, see the How to Link Text webpage.

-- Use bulleted and numbered lists when appropriate.
+- Use bulleted and numbered lists when listing items.

 - Lists are preferrable to tables (for class schedule, for example).